 Notes

-- 3 cups chopped chicken equals approx. 20 ounces of uncooked or 15 ounces of cooked boneless skinless chicken breasts.
+- 3 cups chopped chicken equals approx. 20 ounces of uncooked boneless skinless chicken breasts.

 - Don't assemble the sandwiches until ready to eat.
 This will keep the croissants from turning soggy.

 - For best results, I do not recommend freezing mayo-based chicken salad.
-Th mayonnaise may separate and the texture of the ingredients may be compromised.
-Alternatively, you can freeze the cooked chicken and thaw when ready to make the salad.
+The mayonnaise may separate and the texture of the ingredients may be compromised.
+Alternatively, you can freeze the cooked chicken and thaw it when ready to make the salad.

 Nutrition